cschneid-the-elder/rants/apps-tuning-with-le.md

 I'm only mentioning this so it's not forgotten, unfortunately my experience is inadequate for a detailed discussion.
 Please refer to the documentation, or to Mary Astley's excellent session 8210 from SHARE February 2008.
 You might be able to get a copy from IBM if you can't get one from SHARE.

+### RTEREUS(...)

+RTEREUS(_onOrOff_)

+ + _onOrOff_ ON indicates the run unit is all COBOL and the LE environment can be safely reused.
+OFF indicates multiple languages may participate in the run unit (mixed PL/I and COBOL for example).

+There are _a lot_ of caveats on this LE Runtime Option, but if your non-CICS run unit is all COBOL then specifying RTEREUS(ON) can save CPU.

+My thanks to John Hosking for bringing this LE Runtime Option to my attention.

 ### What Are Your LE Runtime Options?

 For batch, run a batch program that uses LE.
 Any COBOL program will do, preferably one that doesn't do anything much.